WhiteMuush/Ghostline/Readme.md

 **GhostLine** is an interactive bash toolkit that automates Active Directory enumeration by integrating 10+ professional security tools into a beautiful, easy-to-use interface.
 Inspired by the aesthetics of "Feed Your Spider", it provides both passive and active reconnaissance capabilities.

-### Why GhostLine?

-- **Beautiful Interface**: ASCII art and colored menus inspired by modern security tools
-- **All-in-One**: No need to remember dozens of commands
-- **Organized Results**: All outputs automatically saved in timestamped directories
-- **Automated Workflows**: Run complete reconnaissance with a single command
-- **Structured Navigation**: Hierarchical menus for easy access to specific tools

----

 ## Features

 ### Configuration Management